braxtoncuneo/parallel/src/message_passing/basics.md

 # The Basics

-As noted in [the models of parallelism sub-chapter](../intro/models.md), the message passing model of parallelism isolates each execution context to its own memory space, with communication between execution contexts performed through explicit message passing actions that transfer objects from the sending thread to the recieving thread.
+As noted in [the models of parallelism sub-chapter](../intro/models.md), the message passing model of parallelism isolates each execution context to its own memory space, with communication between execution contexts performed through explicit message passing actions that transfer objects from the sending thread to the receiving thread.

 This model essentially represents the behavior of multiple, independent machines interacting with one another via network-based communication, but this is equally applicable to independent processes on the same machine communicating via sockets.
-After all, a process's execution context is a virtualized representation of a computer, with a seemingly isolated memory spaces.
+After all, a process's execution context is a virtualized representation of a computer, with seemingly isolated memory spaces.

-While shared-memory parallelism allows us to more efficiently communicate between execution contexts, it also allows us to more efficently create hard-to-find bugs.
+While shared-memory parallelism allows us to more efficiently communicate between execution contexts, it also allows us to more efficiently create hard-to-find bugs.
 In contrast, while multiprogramming on the same machine may lead to some inefficiency, the explicit nature of message passing makes it more obvious to developers when execution contexts can effect one another.
 In addition, the libraries that implement message passing interfaces can include checks to avoid common issues with communication.